Alluxio/alluxio/docs/en/api/FS-API.md

-The Alluxio file system API provides full functionality, while the Hadoop compatible API gives users the flexibility of leveraging Alluxio without having to modify existing code written using Hadoop's API with limitaitons.
+The Alluxio file system API provides full functionality, while the Hadoop compatible API gives users the flexibility of leveraging Alluxio without having to modify existing code written using Hadoop's API with limitations.

 ### Configuring Dependency